Moira Deady

 Moira Deady, Mrs Hoey (13 March 1922 – 15 November 2010) was an Irish actress.

+Life and career

 She starred as Mary Riordan, "the quintessential Irish mammy", in The Riordans from 1965 until the show was cancelled in 1979.
 She later appeared as Nellie Connors in Glenroe.
 She played Mrs Coffey in The Irish R.M.
 She had roles in such films as This Is My Father and Angela's Ashes (as the grandmother.

 Raised in Cork City, County Cork, she later resided in Greystones, County Wicklow.
 She began acting by traveling around Ireland as part of fit-ups (traveling theatre troupes).

 She was a member of Equity Players in 1946, who toured a programme of Abbey Theatre and other famous plays.